- Featured

 -

 McGahern Gateway Centre, Ballinamore, County LeitrimThis is a once in a lifetime opportunity to positively influence the trajectory of one of the most interesting and friendly small towns in Ireland with a project which can transform the heart of the town and provide a tourism and visitor hub and attraction for one of the most beautiful surrounding areas, populated with greenways, lakes, walks and other visitor attractions just waiting to be discovered, many of which are wonderfully recalled in the works of the great writer.
 The McGahern Gateway Centre will provide the opportunity to harness and coalesce in one place the significant local, national and global interest in one the most evocative, elegiac and poetic of prose writers on the world stage of this or any age and to honour and illustrate his life's work in his home town with a centre of appropriate ambition, quality and scale equal to the writer's towering achievements.
-This project has, of course, the full support of the writer's family.399 of 400 SignaturesCreated by John Toolan
+This project has, of course, the full support of the writer's family.533 of 600 SignaturesCreated by John Toolan

 -

 Kildare needs a centre for the artsKildare county currently has no facilities for musicians and dancers to develop their works.
 We would like to see free or affordable hourly rents for small dedicated rehearsal rooms (especially soundproof rooms and sprung floors).
-As a last resort, we believe that some spaces currently given over to visual artists (and nobody else) should be repurposed for different types of artists who need it more.6 of 100 SignaturesCreated by Martin M
+As a last resort, we believe that some spaces currently given over to visual artists (and nobody else) could be repurposed for different types of artists who need it more.6 of 100 SignaturesCreated by Martin M

 -